kdelemme/skeleton-api/README.md

 # API

-This project can be used to quickly start your application.
+This project can be used to quickly start a nodejs application deployed with ansible.

 ## Pre requisite

-Node must be installed

-`~/.secret/skeleton-api.json` may contain private keys:

-    {
-      "dev": {
-        "password": "foo"
-      },
-      "prod": {
-        "password": "bar"
-      }
-    }
+- node >= v4.0.0
+- gulp
+- ansible

 ## Installation

-run `npm install`.
+run `npm install`

 ## Run